- RIVER SCHOOL

 has been guiding for over 10 years on rivers in Montana and Colorado but has been with Great Northern for four years.
 A native from Pittsburgh (Go Steelers), Pennsylvania, he moved to Montana in 2001 to guide fly fishing and never left.
 He is still guiding fishing trips and is now also one of our Glacier River School instructors offering a ton of river and rescue experience.
 In the winter he heads south to his sailboat, Cacique, with his lovely girlfriend, Jordan.

-is a fourth year guide and ACA- certified Level 4 kayak instructor who attended St Lawrence University in New York.
-He now spends his winter in Alta pursuing deep powder and steep runs.
+is a fifth year guide and ACA- certified Level 4 kayak instructor for our kayak school.
+Prior to Great Northern, he attended St Lawrence University in New York.
+He now spends his winter in Alta as a ski patroller and pursues deep powder and steep runs.
 Don’t let his seemingly passive demeanor fool you, Greg is a no-nonsense river-running machine who swims Class IV rapids for fun.

-is here for her first year at Great Northern but has guided rivers on the east coast prior to this summer.
+Mae Knowles is here for her second year at Great Northern but has guided rivers on the east coast prior to moving to Montana.
 She graduated from University of Massachusetts Amherst with a degree in Natural Resources Conservation and a minor in Native American studies.
 She loves climbing, paddling, horseback riding, skiing and painting and is obsessed with farm fresh ice cream.
 In the winter she heads down to Big Sky Ski Resort in Big Sky, Montana skiing in some awesome snow.

-(pronounced Seen), is originally from Wisonsin and has spent time in Alaska where he guided river trips.
-He's now at Great Northern for his first season with us.
+(pronounced Seen), is originally from Wisonsin and has spent time in Alaska where he guided river trips but now calls Montana his home.
+He's now at Great Northern for his second season with us.
 Some things about Sean: he loves working with wood and water (all wood, all water; no discrimination) He's also very fond of cheese fondue and tear drop trailers and his spirit animal is a sea turtle.

-or "Club Neil", is originally from Salt Lake City, Utah and is a first year guide at Great Northern.
+or "Club Neil", is originally from Salt Lake City, Utah and is a second year guide at Great Northern.
 Outside of the raft world Neil spends his time skiing in Alta and finding the flow on his mountain bike.
-He also stays busy as a freelance graphic designer.
+He also stays busy as a freelance graphic designer and will be headed to Portland this winter to pursue that.
 Although he loves the city he'd still rather sleep in a tent any day of the week.
 He's best know for his amazing rice cooking techniques.

-is a second-season office staff and bus driver.
-Originally from Divide, Colorado she studied Natural Resources and art and mastered life while driving a Red Bus for Glacier National Park.
+is a third-season office staff.
+Originally from Divide, Colorado she studied Natural Resources and Art and mastered life while driving a Red Bus for Glacier National Park.
 While cherishing her new Montana family of Jammer Grandpas, she fell in love with Cheif Mountain and achieved her goal of reaching it's summit.
 Now all that's left is figuring out how to ride a horse through the whitewater.

 is Great Northern’s chef and is the wizard behind the amazing food on all of our meal trips.
 Meg sources local organic food, much of it from her own garden, to create the impressive three-course meals your guides will cook up for you right on the side of the river if you’re on a full-day, overnight, or dinner trip.
 Meg credits the Universe for sending her inspiration for her recipes, and who has better taste than the Universe?